Ptomaine/nstd/README.md

 :small_orange_diamond: ***NOTE**: To compile the '**string_id**' source code, you need to install '**cmake**' first and then run it using '**string_id**' folder as a source.
-For Ubuntu Linux it might look like this:*
+On Ubuntu Linux it might look like this:*
 ```
 > sudo apt-get install cmake
 > cd include/external/string_id